krotik/eliasdb/graphql.md

 Traversal
 ---------
-To traverse the graph you need to add the `traverse` argument on a field of the selection set.
+To traverse the graph you can add the `traverse` argument on a field of the selection set.
 For example to get the friends of a Person write:
 ```
 query {
   Person(ascending: "name") {